epalrov/js-collections/README.md

 [![Build Status](https://travis-ci.org/epalrov/js-collections.svg?branch=master)](https://travis-ci.org/epalrov/js-collections)
 [![NPM Version](https://img.shields.io/npm/v/js-collections.svg)](https://img.shields.io/npm/v/js-collections-js.svg)

 # js-collections

-js-collections is a basic JavaScript collection library.

-## Description

 js-collections represents a unified library for storing and manipulating groups of object.
 This implementation offer a variety of representations, including:
  - arrays (ArrayList) - have the properties of random-access memory: very fast for accessing elements by position and for iterating over them, but slower for inserting and removing elements at arbitrary positions because require adjusting the position of other elements.